Kokilagopinath/learngit/README.md

 # learngit
-project to practice git features
+project to practice git features and learn git.